MicrosoftDocs/appcenter-docs/docs/diagnostics/upload-custom-crashes.md

 - `id`: required string with exception identifier
 - `fatal`: required boolean that indicates if the exception resulted in a crash
 - `processName`: required string with the process name
+- `appNamespace`: required string for symbolication with the bundle identifier, package identifier, or namespace, depending on what the individual plattforms used

 To upload a crash report other than the Apple format, make sure the log type is set to "managedError."